Cookeville Real Estate: Buying a Home

 (photographer:Renjith Krishnan, courtesy of freedigitalphotos.net)

 a.
 Home Inspection - The buyer pays for an independent home inspector to inspect the property.
 The inspector works for the buyer exclusively.
 The home inspector's job is to inspect the property for defects and make the buyer aware of any problems found.
-The cost here in Cookeville for a home inspection is generally starts around $300.00, which the buyer pays to the home inspector on the day of inspection.
+The cost here in Cookeville for a home inspection generally starts around $400.00, which the buyer pays to the home inspector on the day of inspection.
+(Cost can vary based on size of home and location.)

 b.
 Termite Inspection - Buyer pays an independent termite inspector to go under inspect the house for any signs of termites.
 If termites are found, it is the seller's responsibility to pay for any needed treatment.
-Cost for a termite inspection is generally $40-$75 here in the Upper Cumberland.
-This fee may be paid the day of closing.
+Cost for a termite inspection is generally $60 - $75 here in the Upper Cumberland.
+Inspectors will typically take payment over the phone via credit card.

 c.
 Appraisal - The loan officer will order an appraisal to make sure the home is worth what the buyer has agreed to pay for it.
-The appraisal is strictly to determine value, and is required by all lenders.
-The cost is usually between $300-$400, and is paid by the buyer the day the lender orders it.
+The appraisal is strictly to determine value and is required by all lenders.
+The cost is usually between $350-$450, and is paid by the buyer the day the lender orders it.

 Step 6.
 Now for some good news.
 If you've made it to this point in the home buying process, you can expect smooth sailing from now on.
 Once inspections are completed and any issues resolved, your loan officer and Realtor® will work to coordinate a closing date.
 A couple of days prior to closing, you will need to make arrangements to have the utilities switch over into your name on the day of closing.